 Like other symptoms of MS, dysesthesia can come and go.
 It can also completely disappear without treatment.
 Also like many other symptoms of MS, when you and your doctor find the right treatment, you’ll experience dysesthesia less frequently.

-Dysesthesia isn’t unique to MS. Among the other conditions that affect the nervous system and may cause dysesthesia are:
+Dysesthesia isn’t unique to MS. Other conditions that affect the nervous system and may cause dysesthesia include:

 - diabetes, due to nerve damage caused by chronic high glucose levels